solderspot/Servo16/sketches/README.md

   *  **Servo16_Simple**

   	 This is simplest example.
-It only uses the Arduinos Servo library.
-It also only supports the `{s:<servo-num>:<angle>}` command, so the 'Servo Speed' and 'Update Freq' sliders have no effect.
+It only uses the Arduino's Servo library.
+It also only supports the `{s:<servo-num>:<angle>}` command, meaning the 'Servo Speed' and 'Update Freq' sliders have no effect.

   *  **Servo16_Adafruit**

-  	 This example is similar to Servo16_Simple but uses the [Adafruit-PWM-Servo-Driver-Library](http://https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) to control servos on their 16 channel servo shield.
+  	 This example is similar to Servo16_Simple but uses the [Adafruit-PWM-Servo-Driver-Library](http://https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) to control servos on Adafruit's 16 channel servo shield.
 Again, only the `{s:<servo-num>:<angle>}` command is supported.

   *  **Servorator16_Simple**